tycomo/ngx-ssrs-reportviewer/README.md

     ```ng add ngx-ssrs-reportviewer```

+## 👨🏻‍🏫 Usage

-2. Add ReportViewerModule and CUSTOM_ELEMENTS_SCHEMA into your AppModule class.
+1. Add ReportViewerModule and CUSTOM_ELEMENTS_SCHEMA into your AppModule class.
 An example `app.module.ts` would look like this:

 ```javascript